Simple Straw Painting For Kids Inspired by Jackson Pollock

 - Small Container

-- Heavy White Drawing Paper
+- Heavy White Drawing Paper or watercolor paper

 - Liquid Watercolors use colors that will mix well together